GrinonBarrett/Taksidos/Core Rules/Creatures/Tesseariftorai.md

 ### Tessariftorai
 A somewhat slender body features a fore pair and aft pair of wings.
-Its claws can tuck underneath the wings for a streamlined fomr in the air.
+Its claws can tuck underneath the wings for a streamlined form in the air.
 Their settlement usually spells doom for local livestock.
 The plural is Tessariftoroi.
 Their collective noun is a Den.

 **Creature Type**: Tessariftoroi are drakomadeia.